 The sort of “retail” pharmacy mentioned above is sometimes rather like a large drugstore situated in one of the many shopping malls in Singapore: it sells beauty and wellness products, as well as health supplements or general sales medicine.
 Chains, like Watsons or Guardian, usually have a dedicated pharmacy counter, where other kinds of medication are available.

 If a pharmacy in Singapore says it “dispenses” medication, you should be able to purchase prescription meds there.
 Moreover, you should take into account that what may be an over-the-counter drug back home can be prescription-only abroad, or vice versa.

-If you prefer Traditional Chinese Medicine (TCM) to the prescription drugs favored by Western medicine, Singapore provides plenty of opportunities to get Chinese medical materials (CMM) as well.
-Officially licenseed TCM practitioners will recommend you their favorite Chinese pharmacy in Singapore.
+If you prefer TCM to the prescription drugs favored by Western medicine, Singapore provides plenty of opportunities to get Chinese medical materials (CMM) as well.
+Officially-licensed TCM practitioners will recommend you their favorite Chinese pharmacy in Singapore.
 Also, even big retail pharmacies, like Watsons, often sell CMM products.
 What can be rather more difficult than making use of TCM is bringing your own medication to Singapore.

 Importing Medication to Singapore

 If you’d like to import medication for personal use, there are two factors to consider as far as customs regulations are concerned: first, you must find out if your meds contain any active ingredient classified as a controlled substance under Singapore’s anti-narcotic laws.
 Secondly, you need to have the required paperwork at hand.